andreasmhallberg/readingnotes/README.md

 > Ferguson, 1959.
 Diglossia.mkd

 If there are several authors, the file name only contains the first author, without "et\ al.".

+Subtitles are separated from main title with ` - ` rather than `: `.

 ### Header